grout-r/BeerPedia/README.md

 The project is a beer manager mobile application.
 It has been tested with an Android environnement.
 Apple tech stack is compatible but not officially supported.

-The group is composed of two students, Cédric Voinnet and Roman Grout
+The group is composed of two students, Cédric Voinnet and Roman Grout, group #7

 ----------